Sechelt

 Sechelt also boasts well-maintained trails for hiking, mountain biking, and snowshoeing.
 Take a hike through Hidden Grove or to Burnett Falls, get your heart pumping on the mountain bike trails at Coast Gravity Park, or snowshoe at Dakota Ridge (winter is an excellent time to visit).

 For easier walks that are just as beautiful, you can explore the flora at the Botanical Gardens, walk the seawalls in Sechelt and Davis Bay, or check out some cultural landmarks like Totem poles, public murals, and historic buildings.
 There are also some beautiful beaches to explore, such as Davis Bay Beach, Porpoise Bay Beach, and Sechelt Beach.
-You can check out this Beach Access Guide for more information.
+You can check out this District of Sechelt Beach Access Guide for more information.

 Looking for more ideas?
 Consider a flightseeing tour on a float plane, bring along your scuba diving equipment, or hit the links at a local golf course.